 CIMBA Italy Program

-CIMBA offers a semester program (fall or spring) and a 4-week summer program in Paderno del Grappa, Italy.
+CIMBA offers a semester program (fall or spring) and a four-week summer program in Paderno del Grappa, Italy.
 Courses are available in journalism, communication studies, business, economics, beginning Italian, and engineering.
 (Typically, the program offers 1 or 2 journalism courses.)
-Current course offerings are available here.
+Current course offerings are available on the CIMBA website.
 All courses are taught in English by faculty drawn from various U.S. universities and are available to program participants only.
 The University of Iowa offers resident credit for the CIMBA Italy Program—12-18 credits for the semester program and 6 for the summer program.
 Field trips are included in the program fee!

 Irish Writing Program